- Introduction

 4. Improvement of processes

-4.3 Tautoko will develop recommendations on a database of standardised information on reports of abuse made to or held by NZCBC and CLCANZ members (or their agencies).
+4.2 Tautoko will make recommendations on a database of standardised information on reports of abuse made to or held centrally and confidentially for the Church.
 Recommendations will consider the principles of care, privacy and security, structure, and a business case.
 This will consider historical reports and reports going forward.

-4.4 Tautoko to develop proposals on retention and access policies for all material held by Tautoko gathered for the purposes of responding to the Commission.
+4.3 Tautoko will make proposals on retention and access policies for all material held by Tautoko gathered for the purposes of responding to the Commission.

-4.5 Tautoko to support the development of agreed criteria for removal of honorifics and a formal definition of credibly accused.
+4.4 NSPSC to continue the development of agreed criteria for removal of honorifics and a formal definition of credibly accused.

 5. Supporting Leadership

-5.1 Tautoko to prepare material for dioceses and congregations to understand the proposed changes to legislation and civil claims arising from the Inquiry's Final Report.
+5.1 Material will be prepared for dioceses and congregations to understand the proposed changes to legislation and civil claims arising from the Inquiry's Final Report.

 5.2 NOPS to continue facilitating training, on an ongoing basis, for Church leaders and staff on trauma informed ways of working.